-- Many talks about setting up of DevOps team for implementing DevOps in their organization.
+- Many talk about setting up of DevOps team for implementing DevOps in their organization.
 What are your thoughts in this relation?

 Ans: A separate DevOps team can’t be set up.
 This is because DevOps is a software development philosophy requiring Developers & IT/OPs staff members to work as a single team with shared Sprint (Agile SCRUM) goals.
 Thus, the product team gets transformed to work on DevOps or DevSecOps philosophy.
 Here is a diagram representing the aspects related to product teams getting transformed to work based on DevOps philosophy.

-- What could be some of the responsibilities of DevOps Architect?
+- What could be some of the responsibilities of DevOps/DevSecOps Architect?

 Ans: The following could be some of the responsibilities of a DevOps Architect:

 A. Define the architecture of the continuous delivery pipeline

 B. Design and implement self-service provisioning capabilities

 D. Put up a plan for DevOps implementation across different teams

 E. Oversee the DevOps implementation.
 Work with developers and operations staff to optimize the application delivery process